SaurabhKuntal110/Saurabhkuntal-demo/README.md

 # Saurabhkuntal-demo
-This is my 1st git repository.
+This is my 1st Git repository.
+Author-Saurabh Kuntal